Samsung/tizen-docs/docs/application/native/guides/ui/dali/progressbar.md

 The ProgressBar has two modes to represent the progress.

 - **Determinate mode** shows a specific quantity of progress occurred.
 Use `PROGRESS_VALUE` property to set a specific percentage (number).
 This is the default mode.
-If the value is not user-specified, the default is taken as 0.
+If the user has not specified a value, the default is taken as 0.

  *Figure: Determinate progress bar*
  ![Determinate mode](./media/determinated_progress.png)